 PayPal to firstname.lastname@example.org.
 Bank cards can also be used through the PayPal portal.
 Thank you.

 Do your friends, family and colleagues a favor to make sure they are Sino-smart:

 Books: http://chinarising.puntopress.com/2017/05/19/the-china-trilogy/ and

 Sixteen years with the people on the streets of China, Jeff

-Downloadable SoundCloud podcast (also at the bottom of this page), as well as being syndicated on iTunes and Stitcher Radio (links below):[dropcap]I[/dropcap]n a weekend edition of the Shenzhen Daily newspaper, a short article caught my eye.
+Downloadable SoundCloud podcast (also at the bottom of this page), YouTube video, as well as being syndicated on iTunes, Stitcher Radio, RUvid and Ivoox (links below),[dropcap]I[/dropcap]n a weekend edition of the Shenzhen Daily newspaper, a short article caught my eye.
 The title is, “Shenzhen to test self-driving electric buses on two routes”.
 Now this is something I’d like to see.
 They are going to be testing them by the end of 2017, which means within the next three months.
 Pretty cool, huh?
 All of the technology is being developed by Chinese companies, including Huawei, now one of the world’s biggest mobile phone makers.

 Lots of companies in China are piling into big data, robotics, artificial intelligence, drones and driverless everything, because Baba Beijing, their government leaders, have mapped out projections and goals in every one of these categories, out to 2020 (the year before the centennial founding of the Communist Party of China, the CPC), and as far out as 2050, the year after the centennial founding of the (communist) People’s Republic of China.
 The media here bandy about these dates and historical references a lot.